womenandcolor/women-and-color-frontend/README.md

 # Women and Color: Frontend Web UI

-[**Women and Color**][site-live] is a website for finding talented women and people of color to speak at your tech-related event in Toronto.
+[**Women and Color**][site-live] is an online community of talented women and people of color available for speaking opportunities at tech-related events.

 ## Table of Contents